 SF bookshelf

 This is a collection of tiny reviews of science fiction and fantasy.
 They are books which I liked enough to recommend but haven’t reviewed at length (often because I couldn’t find time).
-The collection is structured like a blog, with the most recent additions at the top, and dates are the dates of my mini-reviews, not book publication.
-It began as a comment-string to an identically-titled post on Green Path which drifted away from its environmental theme and into general SF.
+The collection is structured like a blog, with the most recent additions at the top; dates given are the dates they were added.
+The collection began as a comment-string to an identically-titled post on Green Path which drifted away from its environmental theme and into general SF.

 Index